yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 2. It allows us to bring you the best capability whilst offering stability.
 3. It allows us to get great product insight and use that to improve the product.

-If you have a requirement to run on a non supported version for longer than the LTS policy, we may be able to help - but this would require a discussion with your Account Manager.
+In case there's a need to operate on a version beyond the established LTS policy, potential assistance may be available.
+However, this requires a discussion with your designated Account Manager."

 | Version | Full Support Window | Maintenance Support Window | Completely Unsupported From |
 | ---- | ---- | ---- | ---- |